EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 ## Connect to the login node

 To connect to the login node, you will need to refresh your key every 24 hours.
 To refresh your keys, you need to execute the following script.
+Store the following script in a `.sh` file (e.g. `cscs_connect.sh`).
 Make sure to replace `$CSCS_USERNAME` with your CSCS username and the `$CSCS_PASSWORD` with your CSCS password.

 ```bash
 #!/bin/bash